 Often organizations struggle to pick the best LMS for their employees and external stakeholders.
 The reason here is not restricted to the cost or features only.
 When an organization plans for a learning management system (LMS), the goal is to have an easy-to-use solution without blowing up the budget.
-Still, numerous other things come into play while deciding the right one.
+Still, numerous other things come into play while finding the right LMS.
 So, let’s discuss how to select a suitable LMS for your organization.

 Understand the Demographics:

 Unless you dive into your learners’ (all internal and external stakeholders) minds it’s difficult to zero in on any LMS.
 It is crucial to understand your learners – who they are, what motivates them, how their needs can be met using an LMS, and how their work and learning can continue simultaneously.

 - Consider the age of the learners to customize the learning programs.
 Younger learners prefer collaborating learning with social features while older learners like learning with easier online learning methods.

 - Do the learners need rigorous training to use the LMS?

 - Take into account the employees’ skillsets.
 Building personalized learning paths based on their roles and existing skillsets to match with their career growth and skill enhancement.

 - Will the LMS integrate their learning and job-related activities?